Symmetry in complex unit gain graphs and their spectra: Preliminaries

 The \textit{negation} of a gain graph $\Psi$ is found by multiplying the gain of every arc with $-1$.
 This is commonly simply denoted as $-\Psi:=(G,-\psi))$.
 A gain graph is said to be \textit{sign-symmetric} if it is switching isomorphic to its negation; that is, if $\Psi\sim-\Psi$.

 Crucially, the gains of cycles are closely related to the spectrum of a gain graph, via the well-known Harary-Sachs coefficients theorem.
 A graph $H$ is called an elementary graph if each of its connected components is either an edge or a cycle.
-The characteristic polynomial of a gain graph may be obtained from its elementary subgraphs as follows. \begin{theorem} Let $\Psi$ be a unit gain graph with underlying graph $G$ and characteristic polynomial $\chi(\lambda)$ as in \eqref{eq: charpoly}.
+The characteristic polynomial of a gain graph may be obtained from its elementary subgraphs as follows. \begin{theorem}[\citet{mehatari2022}] Let $\Psi$ be a unit gain graph with underlying graph $G$ and characteristic polynomial $\chi(\lambda)$ as in \eqref{eq: charpoly}.
 Then

-where $\mathcal{H}_j(G)$ is the set of all elementary subgraphs\footnote{Here, subgraphs may be vertex-induced, edge-induced or both.} of $G$ with $j$ vertices, $\mathcal{C}(H)$ denote the collection of all cycles in $H$, and $p(H)$ and $c(H)$ are the number of components and the number of cycles in $H$, respectively. \end{theorem}
+where $\mathcal{H}_j(G)$ is the set of all elementary subgraphs of $G$ with $j$ vertices, $\mathcal{C}(H)$ denote the collection of all cycles in $H$, and $p(H)$ and $c(H)$ are the number of components and the number of cycles in $H$, respectively. \end{theorem}

 It should be clear that by the above, the gains of the cycles in a cycle basis of a gain graph jointly determine its spectrum.
 Moreover, said cycles are also useful when determining whether or not two gain graphs are switching isomorphic to one-another. \begin{theorem}[\citet{reff2016oriented}] Let $\Psi=(G,\psi)$ be an order-$n$ gain graph, and let $\mathcal{B}$ be a cycle basis of $G$.
 Then $\Psi'=(\pi(G),\psi')\sim\Psi$ if and only if $\phi(C)=\phi'(\pi(C))$, for all $C\in\mathcal{B}$ and some automorphism $\pi$ of $G$. \end{theorem} Moreover, it immediately follows that we can be sure that two gain graphs are not switching isomorphic when the number of odd $k$-cycles with some gain value $\mu$ does not coincide.
 In particular, we have the following. \begin{corollary} Let $\Psi$ be a gain graph, and let $\gamma_k(\mu)$ denote the number of distinct order-$k$ cycles in $\Psi$ with $\re{\phi(C)}=\mu.$ If it holds that $\gamma_{2k-1}(\mu)\not=\gamma_{2k-1}(-\mu)$ for some $\mu\in \mathbb{R}$ and $k\in\mathbb{N}$, then $\Psi$ is not sign-symmetric. \end{corollary}